SMSC and British Values

 At EPS children are encouraged to make choices and take risks in a safe and supportive environment.
-Pupils are encouraged to persevere and be resilient with their attittude towards learning.
+Pupils are encouraged to persevere and be resilient with their attitude towards learning.
 We help children assess risk by involving them in decisions and through our PSHE teaching and e-safety content.
-Year 6 children participate in Junior Citizen where they have input from the Police, Coastguard and Fire Service.

 Mutual Respect and Tolerance of those with Different Faiths and Beliefs

 Emsworth Primary is an increasingly diverse school.
-We welcome and celebrate different faiths and cultures and therefore actively promote and highlight diveristy.
-Through our PSHE curriculum, visitors to the school and use of whole school assembly we help to share information with all the children, including current news reports, and allow them to contribute their own thoughts and questions.
-We involve ourselves in community events which sometimes benefit local people and sometimes aim to help charities on an international level.
+We welcome and celebrate different faiths and cultures and therefore actively promote and highlight diversity.
+Through our PSHE curriculum, visitors to the school and use of whole school assemblies, we help to share information with all the children, including current news reports, and allow them to contribute their own thoughts and questions.
+We involve ourselves in community events which often benefit local people and sometimes aim to help charities on an international level.